 Very few are as gifted as Norm Macdonald was.
 An effortless performer whose brand of comedy was in a genre of its own.
-The stand-up comedian and legendary "Saturday Night Live" weekend update anchor passed away on Tuesday and we are left with memories of his absurdist comedy-style and deadpan delivery.
-There are never enough comedic clips to sum up the genius of the man but one moment that really shines a light on the big-hearted he was, is his tribute to David Letterman before the latter's talk show went off the air.
-Norm Macdonald was his usual funny self on that day as well, but then he got emotional and provided one of the realest moments on TV.
+The stand-up comedian and legendary "Saturday Night Live" weekend update anchor passed away on Tuesday, September 14, 2021, and we are left with memories of his absurdist comedy style and deadpan delivery.
+There are never enough comedic clips, to sum up, the genius of the man but one moment that really shines a light on the big-hearted he was, is his tribute to David Letterman before the latter's talk show went off the air.
+Norm Macdonald was his usual funny self on that day as well, but then he got emotional and provided one of the most real moments on TV.

 It was 2015 and "The Late Show with David Letterman" was winding up.
 Norm Macdonald appeared on Friday’s edition of the show to perform stand-up one last time.
 It was poetic considering Norm's first stand-up gig on TV was also on Letterman.
 "There's nobody funnier," said Letterman as he introduced Macdonald to take center stage.
 "Listen, I don't want to brag or anything but me and Oprah are making the same money tonight," he started off with loud cheers from the crowd.
 He then delivered some great zingers on World War II and technology and had the audience in splits the whole time.